Pabiak/RiverScrapper/README.md

-# RiverScrapper - fetching and processing riversdata about rivers from IMGW
+# RiverScrapper - fetching and processing rivers data from IMGW

-RiverScrapper is a program used to download and analyze hydrological data related to Polish rivers from the Institute of Meteorology and Water Management (IMGW).
-The program allows for generating charts of water level, flow rate, and rating curve.
+RiverScrapper is an application used to download and analyze hydrological data related to Polish rivers from the Institute of Meteorology and Water Management (IMGW).
+The application allows you to generate charts of water level, flow rate, and rating curve.

-## Todo List
+## Features

 - [x] Downloading data from IMGW
 - [x] Downloading selected rivers to separate files